Early Life

-Anthony Wood was born in Manchester, England, and later moved to the United States.
-He earned a bachelor's degree in electrical engineering from Texas A&M University.
-During his college years, he demonstrated his entrepreneurial spirit by founding AW Software and SunRize Industries, developing software and hardware for the Amiga.
-This early experience laid the groundwork for his future ventures.
+Anthony J. Wood was born in Manchester, England, on December 4, 1965.
+As a child, he moved to the United States, where he later studied electrical engineering at Texas A&M University.
+During his college years, he displayed an entrepreneurial spirit, founding AW Software and SunRize Industries, developing software and hardware for the Commodore Amiga.
+After graduating, he moved to California with his wife, Susan.

 Rise to Success